On Hong Kong's stock market: thrills, spills and missing executives

-HONG KONG, June 29 Missing executives, bribery probes, workers suspected of pilfering company documents - not the plot for a thriller, just regular reading for a Hong Kong stock trader.
+HONG KONG Missing executives, bribery probes, workers suspected of pilfering company documents - not the plot for a thriller, just regular reading for a Hong Kong stock trader.

 Puzzling company statements that would raise eyebrows in most financial centres have become increasingly common in Hong Kong, underlining the challenges faced by the city's exchange in enforcing strong corporate governance standards at Chinese companies.